-Robert recently won the prestigious W. Towyn Roberts Scholarship at the National Eisteddfod of Wales and at the age of 20, is one of the youngest singers to have won the award.
+In 2016, Robert won the prestigious W. Towyn Roberts Scholarship at the National Eisteddfod of Wales and is one of the youngest singers to have won the award.
 Previous competition successes include the 2015 Osborne Roberts Blue Riband Scholarship at the National Eisteddfod of Wales, being again one of the youngest recipients to date.
-He was also the winner of the David Lloyd and Jean Skidmore Prize for the most outstanding tenor in the 19 to 25 year old category.
+He was also the winner of the David Lloyd and Jean Skidmore Prize for the most outstanding tenor in the 19 to 25-year-old category.

 Robert is a familiar face on Welsh Television, with recent appearances including a solo performance on ‘Dechrau Canu Dechrau Canmol’ and a concert featuring Ten Welsh Tenors.
 As part of the Osborne Roberts Scholarship prize Robert performed as a soloist at the North American Festival of Wales held in Calgary, Canada in September 2016.
 Robert was also a soloist at the Grenfell Tower Benefit Concert at London’s Cadogan Hall.

 Artist biographies are updated frequently, so please contact us for the latest version.
 This biography should not be reproduced or altered without permission.